-In this screen, we need to select the issue type, summa and if we want to add a component, then select the component.
-After filling out the above form, we successfully created the issue, as shown in the following screenshot.
+In this screen, we need to select the issue type, summa, and if we want to add a component, then select the component.
+We successfully created the issue after filling out the above form, as shown in the following screenshot.

-Here we have one more optional task that is to create a sub-issue as follows:
+Here we have one more optional task, which is to create a sub-issue as follows:

 Jira provides the functionality to rank the issues as per priority.

-- Flag as an Issue: This is also an optional issue type; the main advantage of a flag is to make better communication between the team and provide support to the team member to work in collaboration.
+- Flag as an Issue: This is also an optional issue type; a flag’s main advantage is to communicate better between the team and provide support to the team member to work in collaboration.